Nyakuni992/sql_hospital_data_records_project/README.md

 # 🏥 Hospital Data Warehouse & Analytics Project

-## ☄️ Welcome to the Hospital Data Warehouse & Analytics Project repository.
+## ☄️Welcome to the Hospital Data Warehouse & Analytics Project repository.
 This project presents a comprehensive end-to-end data warehousing and analytics solution built using SQL Server, ETL pipelines, dimensional modeling, and BI reporting.

 ---
-## 🎯 Business Problem
+## 🎯Business Problem
 Hospitals generate large volumes of operational and clinical data, but raw datasets alone do not support strategic decision-making.

 This project centralizes hospital encounter data into a modern analytical warehouse to enable: